 Supplements for Anxiety

 - pharmaGABA (use this form, as others don’t cross blood-brain barrier) chewables can be used as needed.
 Passion flower tincture increases GABA in the brain and works better for some than the supplements.
+This supplement provides GABA precursors and works very well!
+I take it myself.

 - Blood sugar support for the hypoglycemic.